Beilis affair: Witness testimonies

-Dunya Nakonechnaya, both during interrogation and at a face-to-face confrontation, refuted Lyuda Cheberyak's testimony, exclaiming indignantly at her story: "Who chased us away?
-Remember before you lie!" after which Lyuda burst into tears, saying, "I'm scared!"
-Lyuda, with genuine horror, stated that detectives threatened her with the same fate as Zhenya if she did not testify as required; yet, despite the prosecution's efforts, she persistently pointed not to Vygranov or Krasovsky but to Polishchuk, who had just given extensive testimony supporting the ritual version.
+Dunya Nakonechnaya, both during interrogation and at a face-to-face confrontation, refuted Lyudmila Cheberyak's testimony, exclaiming indignantly at her story: "Who chased us away?
+Remember before you lie!" after which Lyudmila burst into tears, saying, "I'm scared!"
+Lyudmila, with genuine horror, stated that detectives threatened her with the same fate as her brother Zhenya if she did not testify as required; yet, despite the prosecution's efforts, she persistently pointed not to Vygranov or Krasovsky but to Polishchuk, who had just given extensive testimony supporting the ritual version.
 It was also revealed that in the winter of 1911, the children could not have gone to Beilis for milk, as he had sold his cow long before and was buying milk from a certain Bykova.
 Moreover, interrogations of numerous factory workers established that on March 12, work was ongoing at the factory, with carters transporting bricks, making it difficult to commit a crime unnoticed, and Beilis was in the office, where he worked continuously.
 Vasily Cheberyak was caught by the defense contradicting his initial testimony to the investigator, which ended with: "I don't know where Andryusha ran, and I didn't ask Zhenya about it".
-Witness Chekhovskaya testified that in her presence, in the witnesses' room, Vera Cheberyak coached the boy Nazar Zarutsky to claim that Beilis seized Andryusha in his presence, but the boy refused; this was confirmed by the boy himself at a face-to-face confrontation with Cheberyak, despite clear pressure from the prosecution and Cheberyak herself.
-Vol kivna (Zakharova) did not confirm Shakhovskaya's testimony and said she knew nothing about the Yushchinsky case.
-Shakhovskaya's testimony about a conversation with Vol kivna was also contradicted by Nikolai Kalyuzhny, a boy present at their meeting on March 12.
+Witness Chekhovskaya testified that in her presence, in the witnesses' room, Vera Cheberyak coached the boy Nazar Zarutsky to claim that Beilis seized Yushchinskyi in his presence, but the boy refused; this was confirmed by the boy himself at a face-to-face confrontation with Cheberyak, despite clear pressure from the prosecution and Cheberyak herself.
+Volkivna (Zakharova) did not confirm Shakhovskaya's testimony and said she knew nothing about the Yushchinskyi case.
+Shakhovskaya's testimony about a conversation with Volkivna was also contradicted by Nikolay Kalyuzhny, a boy present at their meeting on March 12.